orbital21-htmlcss/orbital21-htmlcss.github.io/slides/slides.md

 |`a > b` | Select elements `<b>` that are nested in `<a>` |

 ### Responsive design
-Everyone views web pages from their phones now, we need to be able to style for different viewports
+Everyone views web pages from their phones now, we need to be able to style for different viewports, like phones and tablets

 ### Flexbox
+Flexbox = flexible box

 ### Media queries

+### Mastering HTML/CSS
+- Might seem easy but actually tedious
+- CSS is very powerful and has a lot more features than covered today (RTFM!)
+- Practice makes perfect, just dive right into it and Google like mad... also RTFM